wiicode/cybersecurity-framework/bronze-training/joiners-leavers-movers/joiners-sample-checklist.md

 # New macOS Device
+> macOS devices on 10.15 or above run strict privacy controls.
+Despite Device Enrollment, MDM, and profiles a user must manually consent to applications which record/transmit screen or allow remote access.
+This is normal and organizations should plan accordingly.
+{.is-info}

 1. Go to `provide your link` start the Mobile Device Management (MDM) installation process; be sure to complete the install/approval of the configuration profile.
 2. Install the necessary Remote Administration and Management Tool by `provide your steps.` You may also have specific instructions to install an MDM Agent application that extends MDM capabilities.
 3. Install corporate anti-malware software.